vuquocan1987/QuizzApiWiki/RESTful-API-design.md

 			<li>isolated resource is a resource that either is not linked to from anywhere, or doesn't contain links itself</li>
 		</ul>
 	</li>
-	<li>Protocol semantics are clearly provided either by the response or by the profile (If you are using a CRUD API you won't get points in this section): <strong>1.5</strong>
+	<li>Protocol semantics are clearly provided either by the response or by the profile (If you are using a CRUD API you won't get points in this section): <strong>1.25</strong></li>
+	<li>Applications semantics are clearly defined either in the type, in the profile or in the API documentation if using CRUD: <strong>1.00</strong></li>
 </ul>

 </bloquote>